janjonck/dbt-ae-certification-notes/README.md

 ## Checkpoint 2 - Modularity and Refactoring

 - [Course: Refactoring SQL for Modularity](https://courses.getdbt.com/courses/refactoring-sql-for-modularity) ***take this!***
-  - Gives you a great overview, as refactoring and modularity in dbt might differ a tiny bit from what you migh be used to
+  - Gives you a great overview, as refactoring and modularity in dbt might differ a tiny bit from what you migh be used to.
 - [Refactoring Strategies](/../main/CP2-ModularityAndRefactoring/ChooseARefactoringStrategy.md)
 - [Refactoring CTEs to individual dbt models](/../main/CP2-ModularityAndRefactoring/RefactoringCTEsToIndividualModels.md)
 - [Reading: How we structure our dbt projects (dbt docs)](https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview)